pharmbio/plaid/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/pharmbio/plaid?style=social)](https://github.com/pharmbio/plaid/stargazers)

 **PLAID** is a flexible
-constraint-programming model for creating highly-effective microplate layouts.
+constraint-programming model for creating highly effective microplate layouts.
-**PLAID** was developed with the goal of helping researchers plan well-designed experiments by creating robust microplate layouts<sup>[1](#RefModRef2020)</sup> and thus improving the quality of the data obtained from an experiment.
+**PLAID** was developed to help researchers plan well-designed experiments by creating robust microplate layouts<sup>[1](#RefModRef2020)</sup> and thus improving the quality of the data obtained from an experiment.
 A web version is available at [plaid.pharmb.io](https://plaid.pharmb.io/).